ietf-wg-masque/draft-ietf-masque-h3-datagram/draft-schinazi-masque-h3-datagram.md

 with error H3_SETTINGS_ERROR.

-# Datagram-Flow-Id Header Definition {#header}
+# Datagram-Flow-Id Header Field Definition {#header}

 "Datagram-Flow-Id" is a Item Structured
-Header {{!STRUCT-HDR=I-D.ietf-httpbis-header-structure}}.
+Field {{!STRUCT-FIELD=I-D.ietf-httpbis-header-structure}}.
 Its value MUST be an Integer.
 Its ABNF is:

 ~~~
-  Datagram-Flow-Id = sh-integer
+  Datagram-Flow-Id = sf-integer
 ~~~

-The "Datagram-Flow-Id" header is used to associate a datagram flow identifier with an HTTP message.
-For example, the definition of an HTTP method could instruct the client to use its flow identifier allocation service to allocate a new flow identifier, and then the client will add the "Datagram-Flow-Id" header to its request to communicate that value to the server.
-For example, the resulting header could look like:
+The "Datagram-Flow-Id" header field is used to associate a datagram flow identifier with an HTTP message.
+For example, the definition of an HTTP method could instruct the client to use its flow identifier allocation service to allocate a new flow identifier, and then the client will add the "Datagram-Flow-Id" header field to its request to communicate that value to the server.
+For example, the resulting header field could look like:

 ~~~
   Datagram-Flow-Id = 2
 ~~~

-Definitions of HTTP features that use the "Datagram-Flow-Id" header MAY define their own parameters (parameters are defined in Section 3.1.2 of
+Definitions of HTTP features that use the "Datagram-Flow-Id" header field MAY define their own parameters (parameters are defined in Section 3.1.2 of
-{{STRUCT-HDR}}).
+{{STRUCT-FIELD}}).
 For example, an HTTP method that wishes to use two datagram flow identifiers for the lifetime of its request stream could encode the second flow identifier as a parameter, which could look like this: